scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Roadmap

-1. Alpha implementation in Java
+- [x] Alpha implementation
-	1. Write a RIL class that the com.android.phone app (via the telephony framework) will load.
+	- [x] Write a RIL class that the com.android.phone app (via the telephony framework) will load.
 This class will interface with oFono.
-	1. The oFono instance will be using the `rilmodem` driver.
+	- [x] The oFono instance will be using the `rilmodem` driver.
 Yes, this first version of the RIL will be built on a RIL!
 This will hopefully mean fewer "moving parts" and missing functionality to start, allowing us to focus on the basic architecture.
-1. Pivot oFono onto the `qmimodem` driver
+- [x] Pivot oFono onto the `qmimodem` driver
-	1. May need to write an interface for `qmuxd`, or stop using it at that point (this may kill other hardware)
+	- [x] Interface for `qmuxd` ([qmiserial2qmuxd](https://github.com/scintill/qmiserial2qmuxd/))
-1. Implement missing features in oFono's `qmimodem` (e.g. voice calls)
+	- [ ] Implement more features (some work will probably be needed in the qmimodem driver), refine things like error-handling, test
-	1. At this point we may hit some serious walls in regards to reverse-engineering this stuff.
-If that's a showstopper, I hope the work can still be useful to someone who wants to run an open Android RIL on a platform oFono supports better.
+	- [ ] Get rid of `qmuxd` and any other proprietary stuff we are relying on
-1. Port to another language?
-(Rust, go?
-I'm sticking to Java to lower my learning curve and workload for now.)
+- [ ] Port to another language?
+(Rust, Go?
+For now, I'm using Java to lower my learning curve.)

 # Usage
 1. System patches